 Install and setup

 Once you have ethOS downloaded, you will need to write it to an SSD.
-There are clear instructions in the Knowledgebase, and again, this was complete within a few minutes.
+There are clear instructions in the Knowledgebase, and again, this was completed within a few minutes.

 Initially, you will need to start the rig with just a single GPU mounted and connected to your primary x16 slot on full speed.
 I'd recommend using an x16 - x16 PCIe riser for this.
 Once it posts and you're in, you'll see that it automatically starts mining.